Hurontario LRT: Other design changes

 Circa 2010, the LRT was to have extended south of Lakeshore Road turning west on Port Street terminating at Elizabeth Street.
 At a 2013 open house, local residents objected to this extension as an invasion of a residential area and an inconvenience for pedestrians and motorists using the street.
-The Price Street extension was subsequently dropped; thus, the LRT would terminate at the Port Credit stop beside the GO station.
+The Port Street extension was subsequently dropped; thus, the LRT would terminate at the Port Credit stop beside the GO station.

 On March 21, 2019, in addition to cancelling the City Centre loop, Metrolinx also cancelled a stop at Highway 407 and a pedestrian bridge at Cooksville GO Station to reduce project costs.

 Originally, the Brampton Gateway stop was to be located on the north side of Steeles Avenue.
 After the cancelation of the Main Street segment of the line in 2015, the City of Brampton asked Metrolinx to relocate the stop to the south side to allow for a future extension north along either Kennedy Road or McLaughlin Road.
 Thus, Metrolinx changed the stop location.
 However, by January 2022, Brampton reversed its decision and requested that the stop be moved back to the north side so that riders would not have to cross Steeles Avenue to transfer between the LRT and the bus terminal.
 Metrolinx said they would consider Brampton's request out of safety concerns.

 According to a published 2017 design, the LRT would occupy the centre median of Hurontario Street as it crossed over the Highway 403 intersection on a bridge.
-At the southern approach to the bridge, there would be an junction for an LRT branch to the Mississauga City Centre, and the junction would have crossed the southbound traffic lanes of Hurontario Street and a Highway 403 exit ramp at grade.
+At the southern approach to the bridge, there would be a junction for an LRT branch to the Mississauga City Centre, and the junction would have crossed the southbound traffic lanes of Hurontario Street and a Highway 403 exit ramp at grade.
 By 2021, this design had changed to locate the line on the west side of Hurontario Street on elevated guideways.
 One guideway would run north from Square One Drive and cross over Rathburn Road.
 A second guideway would continue the line over Highway 403.
 Between these two guideways, there would be a junction to a branch on a third guideway descending to City Centre.